HiteshAI/CartoonGan-tensorflow/README.md

 - [Train your own CartoonGAN](#Train-your-own-CartoonGAN)
 - [Generate anime using trained CartoonGAN](#generate-anime-using-trained-cartoongan)

+Using exisitng cartoons, first chnage the pic to jpeg, then upload it inside input directry and finally renme the path file

 ## Train your own CartoonGAN

 In this section, we will explain how to train a CartoonGAN using the script we provide.